vishnuaniyan/codepros/README.md

   * Or just open your folder and run:
    `grunt`  - Use it when developing, takes less time to run and don't compress your files.
 Good for debug.
 It also open your defalt browser start a local server with livereload :)

+## Folder Structure

+  This project is organized following the structure below:

+  * __node_modules__     - All plugins used by grunt and modules from Node: clean, uglify, compass, etc...
+  * ___/components__     - The global style(scss),js of application goes hereoverrides.
+  * __app__              - Your HTML files ,font and javascripts only.
+Grunt will bring images and css for you, don't worry.
+  * __build__            - Here goes your project ready for run.
+Deploy?
+Just copy this folder and be happy.
+DON'T CODE ANYTHING HERE!!!

 SASS files can be created in: